Grow Herbs Indoors this Winter

 You can grow herbs indoors just like any other houseplant, except these houseplants are going to pull double duty as a tasty addition to your winter recipes.
-You’ll need some sunny windows and a idea of which herbs enjoy what kind of light exposure.
-I put together a quick run down for you, although this herb list isn’t exhausted by far.
+You’ll need some sunny windows and an idea of which herbs enjoy what kind of light exposure.
+I put together a quick rundown for you, although this herb list isn’t exhausted by far.
 Don’t forget to find something you’ve never grown before and experiment – it keeps you young.

 Herbs for a Window with a Southern Exposure

-Basil, oregano, parsley, sage, rosemary, tarragon, and thyme are examples of herbs that’ll perform their best in a window with a southern exposure.
-All of these herbs love plenty of sun and want about 6 hours of it.
-Chives will often do well with a southern exposure, too.
-Because this is the hot window, you’ll need to be sure their soils don’t become dry and may need to water them more often that for herbs in other windows.
-That said, herbs in general resent wet feet and like things on the drier side anyway.
-The exception I’ve found are the chives.
+Basil, oregano, parsley, sage, rosemary, tarragon, and thyme are examples of herbs that’ll perform their best in a window with southern exposure.
+All of these herbs love plenty of suns and want about 6 hours of it.
+Chives will often do well with southern exposure, too.
+Because this is the hot window, you’ll need to be sure their soils don’t become dry and may need to water them more often than for herbs in other windows.
+That said, herbs, in general, resent wet feet and like things on the drier side anyway.
+The exception I’ve found is the chives.
 I always make sure they’re evenly moist.

 Herbs for a Window with an Eastern or Western Exposure